Personal trainer insurance providers fall into two clean buckets, and your choice depends on which bucket fits the way you actually run your business.

 Simple Decision Rule

-If you’re a solo trainer who needs $1M/$3M liability and nothing else, start with Insure Fitness Group.
+If you’re a solo trainer start with either Insurance Canopy or Insure Fitness Group.

 Best Personal Training Insurance Compared